owczaro/o_popup/README.md

 in order to close the popup - like buttons in [the example](https://github.com/owczaro/o_popup/blob/master/example/lib/demo.dart).

+## Customization

+If you do not want to use `OPopupContent` class as a content of a popup triggered by `OPopupTrigger` you should skip `popupHeader` and `popupActionRow` fields and set your own widget to `popupContent` field.
+It gives you an ability to fully customize the content of the popup: size, alignment etc.

+You can also overwrite `OPopupContent` (create a class which extends `OPopupContent`), customize it inside your own class and set your version of `OPopupContent` to `popupContent` field of `OPopupTrigger`
+(and do not set `popupHeader` and `popupActionRow` in order to omit original `OPopupContent`).

 ## Documentation

 Extended documentation is available [on pub.dev](https://pub.dev/documentation/o_popup/latest/o_popup/o_popup-library.html).